Formal notice of injury||As soon as practicable after incurring the injury (and preferably on the same day)|

 - Agencies should keep a record of all injuries incurred in the workplace.

 must not admit liability, either verbally or in writing.

 Reporting an incident||As soon as practicable after the injury was incurred (and preferably within 24 hours of the incident)|

-Claims/Incidents Report Form must be completed, signed and faxed to the Fund Administration Agent, Jardine Lloyd Thompson Pty Ltd (JLT), together with any medical certificates relating to the incident and/or written evidence of out-of-pocket expenses/disbursements incurred as a result of the incident, if possible (or as soon as this information is provided to the agency).
+Claims/Incidents Report Form must be completed, signed and emailed to the Fund Administration Agent, Jardine Lloyd Thompson Pty Ltd (JLT) at email@example.com, together with any medical certificates relating to the incident and/or written evidence of out-of-pocket expenses/disbursements incurred as a result of the incident, if possible (or as soon as this information is provided to the agency).

 Note: All personal injury incidents should be reported to JLT, even if, in the agency's assessment, they are not likely to result in a claim or the claim is likely to be very small - occasionally seemingly minor incidents can evolve into significant claims.

 - Agencies may have additional internal reporting requirements.
 These should be followed in accordance with agency guidelines.